Penthious/obsidian-dnd/3-Mechanics/CLI/2-Mechanics/CLI/bestiary/giant/fomorian.md

 NoteIcon: monster
 BestiaryType: giant
 SourceType: Bestiary
-BookSource: Monster Manual p.
-136, Waterdeep: Dungeon of the Mad Mage, Candlekeep Mysteries, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Phandelver and Below: The Shattered Obelisk
+BookSource: "Monster Manual p.
+136, Waterdeep: Dungeon of the Mad Mage, Candlekeep Mysteries, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Phandelver and Below: The Shattered Obelisk"
 ---
 # [Fomorian](2-Mechanics/CLI/bestiary/giant/fomorian.md)
 *Source: Monster Manual p.
 136, Waterdeep: Dungeon of the Mad Mage, Candlekeep Mysteries, The Wild Beyond the Witchlight, Journeys through the Radiant Citadel, Phandelver and Below: The Shattered Obelisk*